-Motors have live elements - risk of electrical shock!
+Motors have live parts - risk of electric shock!
 If the motor is used improperly, incorrectly or is not sufficiently maintained, then this may result in death, severe bodily injuries or damage to property.

 Never dismount covers and make sure that any dismounted covers are reinstalled before putting the motor back into operation.